onlyhavecans/dotfiles/README.md

 Yet another dotfiles repo.

 ## Notes ##
-I stole my Rakefile from https://github.com/holman/dotfiles
+I use chef-client --local-mode to deply all this.
+THis still new and rickety, expectially since I haven't refacotred EVERYTHING yet

 ## Apps ##
 ### Shell ###
-* I now use Fish. my Rakefile can't really handle the .conf layout so.... it's coming
+* fish-shell is the shell to have!

 ### vim ###
-* The configuration is python oriented
+* The configuration is python oriented with some ruby
+    * This is where I spend most of my day and I think it shows
 * I finally broke the submodule trap with vundle.
-  * Rake the dotfiles
-  * git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle
+  * Sadly chef won't fully bootsrtap this because of vim errors on inital load
+  * to initalize new plugins: vim +PluginInstall +qall
-  * vim +BundleInstall +qall
+  * to plugins: vim +PluginUpdate +qall

-### irssi ###
+### homebrew ###
-* Hmmm I need to move this back to dotfiles too
+* My apps are managed by chef, I haven't gotten too deep into cask yet

 ### git ###
 * The global gitignore is mac/python oriented